turingschool/curriculum/source/projects/contact_manager.markdown

 Do you remember copying and pasting some view code?
 I told you to do it, so don't feel guilty.

 #### Extracting view partials.

-The test passes, but we just committed a fairly grave programming sin.
-Before we move on, and while the tests are green, let's remove the duplication.

-Create a partial `app/views/phone_numbers/_phone_number.html.erb`.
+Create a partial `app/views/phone_numbers/_phone_numbers.html.erb`.
 Copy the phone number list from the `companies/show.html.erb` template into the partial, and then replace the list in the list in the companies template with a call to render that partial:

 ```erb
 <%= render 'phone_numbers/phone_number' %>